-What is app provisioning in Azure Active Directory?
+What is app provisioning in Microsoft Entra ID?

-In Azure Active Directory (Azure AD), the term app provisioning refers to automatically creating user identities and roles for applications.
+In Microsoft Entra ID, the term app provisioning refers to automatically creating user identities and roles for applications.

-Azure AD application provisioning refers to automatically creating user identities and roles in the applications that users need access to.
+Microsoft Entra application provisioning refers to automatically creating user identities and roles in the applications that users need access to.
 In addition to creating user identities, automatic provisioning includes the maintenance and removal of user identities as status or roles change.
-Common scenarios include provisioning an Azure AD user into SaaS applications like Dropbox, Salesforce, ServiceNow, and many more.
+Common scenarios include provisioning a Microsoft Entra user into SaaS applications like Dropbox, Salesforce, ServiceNow, and many more.

 - Automate provisioning: Automatically create new accounts in the right systems for new people when they join your team or organization.